Selecting A 3D Printer

 3D printers are built either within a box, enclosing most of the moving parts, or open-frame, where everything is exposed, including pinch points.

-- Some printers, like the Bukito, are designed to be carried from one place to another, and include a built in handle.
+- A few printers are designed to be carried from one place to another and include a built in handle.
 Most 3D printers work best if set up on a sturdy surface and left there.
 Do you have a dedicated space or cart for the printer and supplies?

 - Print Size